edhaynes/rhel10_imagemode/README.md

 Save and boot your vm

 # Injecting repository credentials
+Updates to the system are done "atomically", you rebuild the original containerfile, bringing in any software updates and changes, and push it to your container registry with a new version number.
+You'll use ansible to do a "bootc switch" pointing to the new image, and reboot to get the updates.
+In image mode RHEL you can also choose to roll back to a previous image.
+When this happens any changes to /var (user accounts & app data) persist across rollback but any config changes to /etc are discarded.

-Since you don't want just anyone getting your repo credentials we are going to create robot credentials on quay.io and encrypt them into ansible vault, so we can have a playbook that doesn't expose your credentials when you run it.
-Instructions are for Quay.io.
+A playbook "inject_creds.yml" is provided to update your booted image with your repository credentials.
+We are going to create robot credentials that only expose your desired repo on quay.io and encrypt them into ansible vault, so we can have a playbook that doesn't expose your quay credentials when you run it.

 Login to Quay.io, click your login name under "Users and Organizations", and you should see a list of your repositories.